wildlifeevoeco/guide/README.md

 #### general/misc
 * ~~how integrate xaringan slides?~~
 * which license - no derivatives (see geocompr)
+* add packages to ci
+* use a docker with preinstalled?

 #### slides
 * ~~use knitr::include_url~~